pauliacomi/scipaper-latex-class/README.md

 - authors designated as "equal contribution"
 - line numbering for reviewers
 - a "Supplemental Information" switch for SI generation
+- other convenience style options (link to online DOI, current date, designation as preprint,...)

 Check [``example.tex``](example.tex) for a minimal document and [``example.pdf``](example.pdf) for how it will (likely) compile.